zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

   The response is a JSON object, which contains information associated with the ticket.

 - **`auth/refresh`**
  The `auth/refresh` endpoint generates a new token for the user based on valid jwt token.
 The full path of the `auth/refresh` endpoint appears as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/refresh`.
 The new token overwrites the old cookie with a `Set-Cookie` header.
-As part of the process, the old token gets invalidated and is not usable anymore.
+As part of the process, the old token gets invalidated and is no longer usable.

   **Notes:**